JWatkins28/Social-Network-API/README.md

 npm start
 ```

-From there you can access the API with Insomnia.
+From there you can access the API with Insomnia at http://localhost:3001/api/users or http://localhost:3001/api/thoughts.

 ---